ms/buildtogether.tech/src/research.md

 ## What Do We Know About Programmer Productivity?

-Let's start our exploration of research results with the often-repeated claim that some programmers are <span i="productivity!comparative">ten times more productive</span> than others.
+Let's start our exploration of research results with the often-repeated claim that some programmers are [% i "productivity!comparative" %]ten times more productive[% /i %] than others.
 Is it actually true?
 The short answer is, "It's complicated."
 As [% b Prechelt2019 %] shows, the answer depends on what exactly the question is intended to mean.
 Looking at exactly the same data, you could conclude that some programmers are 105 times more productive than